mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 <p class="date text-center">Spark and Disk Frame (Fix Out of Memory Errors)</p>

-Head over to Speed & Scale (Page 3).
+Head over to Speed and Scale (Page 3).
 Then click the links to sparklyr and Disk Frame.

 ### Spark in R